-All Investigators (Principal Investigators and Co-Investigators) are required to have a verified Je-S account type.
+All investigators (principal investigator and co-investigators) are required to have a verified Je-S account type.
 New Je-S users should select 'Create Account - Terms and Conditions' to commence the create account process and gain access to the Je-S system and follow the step-by-step guidance available on the MRC's website.